quinncrotty/Python-Sudoku-Solver/README.md

 # Python-Sudoku-Solver
-Python program that takes unsolved Sudoku board as input from user and solves it.
+Python program that takes unsolved Sudoku board inputted from user and solves it.